bgamari/ghc-wiki-import/data-parallel/closure-conversion.md

 1. CC data types (see below)

-We have got some \[[wiki:DataParallel/ClosureConversion/ImplNotes](data-parallel/closure-conversion/impl-notes) notes on the implementation\].
+We have got some  [notes on the implementation](data-parallel/closure-conversion/impl-notes).

 ### Closure conversion without classes